 Everyone, including people with disabilities, can enjoy the numerous physical, psychological, and social benefits of increased physical activity.According to the 1996 surgeon general’s report, people with disabilities are less likely to engage in regular moderate physical activity than people without disabilities, yet they have a similar, and sometimes greater, need for health promotion and disease prevention opportunities.
 The NCODH has implemented 2 projects that are designed to enhance the number of opportunities that persons with disabilities have to engage in physical activity.

-Brought to you by The Centers for Disease Control and Prevention (CDC), an agency of the U.S. Department of Health and Human Services (DHHS).
+BAM! is brought to you by The Centers for Disease Control and Prevention (CDC), an agency of the U.S. Department of Health and Human Services (DHHS).
 BAM! was created to answer kids’ questions on health issues and recommend ways to make their bodies and minds healthier, stronger, and safer.
 BAM! also serves as an aid to teachers, providing them with interactive activities to support their health and science curriculums that are educational

-Be Active Kids
+Be Active Kids:

 Be Active Kids is an early childhood (ages 4-5) physical activity and nutrition curriculum and kit for child care centers.
 The program focuses on establishing an early, positive relationship with ones body through participation in fun physical activities and education about healthy eating concepts.
-The overall goal of the kit is to promote positive attitudes towards physical activity and healthy eating.
+The overall goal of the kit is to promote positive attitudes towards physical activity and healthy eating. www.Beactivekids.com

 Eat Smart, Move More NC

-A statewide initiative that promotes increased opportunities for physical activity and healthy eating through policy and environmental change.
+Eat Smart, Move More NC is a statewide initiative that promotes increased opportunities for physical activity and healthy eating through policy and environmental change.
 Increasing public awareness of the need for such changes to support increased physical activity and healthy eating opportunities is an integral aspect of the initiative.
 The ultimate goal of the initiative is to promote healthy behaviors that reduce risks and prevent disease related to inactivity and unhealthy eating behaviors.